lavaeater/turbo-rocket-ultra/README.md

 So, when you use textures and stuff and you have some kind of actual operation up and running, you can just decide that all spritesheets should be structured in a specific way, like just the way it is structured - so that you can structure your animations and stuff properly.

+But when buying sprites and stuff or using free assets, you do not have that freedom.
+So I actually built a small tool using C# and XAML to "tag" sprites in a spritesheet in a way that I can then use to load the assets.

+However... that was made four years ago using C# and WPF - but I am not doing development using C# anymore and I basically hate WPF, like everyone else.
+But doing UI in LibGDX is absolutely awf

 ## Paused: Towers!!